cpske/ISP/authentication/index.md

 5. USB Key or SmartCard - a private key(s) stored in a USB key or SmartCard.
    - server sends a "challenge" that requires the private key to create a response

-6. Token-based authentication (digital) or magnetic stripe card.
+6. Token-based authentication (digital) or magnetic stripe card (physical)
-   - both involve a token that only you possess (hopefully!)
+   - a secret number (token) that only you possess (hopefully!)
    - can be stolen or copied (forged)
    - what is a "*skimmer*"?

+7. Passkeys
+   - Public-private key pairs.
+   - Passkey client (on your device) generates, manages, and protects the private keys.
+   - client-server communication protocol to enforce security

-7. [SQRL][sqrl] novel protocol by Steve Gibson.
+8. [SQRL][sqrl] novel protocol by Steve Gibson.
-   - Similar to certificate-base authentication, but private keys can be dynamically recreated from a single "master" key and the remote site's URL, so you don't need to store many private keys
+   - Similar to Passkeys (and invented before Passkeys!), but private keys can be dynamically recreated from a **single** "master" key and the remote site's URL, so you don't need to store many private keys
    - "master" key is always stored encrypted and must be unlocks with a password before use
    - Open-source project
    - Video description [SQRL Explained](https://www.youtube.com/watch?v=-J10uh75slU)